ple1n/awesome/arch.typ

   - External reputation sources
   - Proving authorship of any online activity, in general.
   - *Decoys*
+    - That you are the author of either (repo1, repo2, repo3, ...)
 - Negative reputation proof
   - That the sources are not re-used up to $n$ times
   - That the sources are not on blacklist $x,y,z$

 This is not that anonymous, but at least we are not linking posts together with one publickey.

 Decoys can be drawn in.
 An observer can simply take the least reputable source to evaluate the reputation score of this proof.
 Then, as a result, the prover may just pull in a lot of high reputable sources, to maximize the score, which in turn destroys his anonymity, because it can be inferred the least reputable source is authored by him.

 The best strategy for the prover is to draw in those reputation scores that are probably similar, to any observer (scores are highly subjective nonetheless)